telerik/xaml-docs/styling-and-appearance/styling-apperance-setting-a-theme-overview.md

 >tip If you merge a ResourceDictionary for a dll that is missing from the project's References an error will occur.
 <!-- -->

->tip You should not set application theme using the StyleManager when using implicit styles.
+>caution You should not set application theme using the StyleManager when using implicit styles.

 >If you copy the XAML files in your project, please make sure that the .xaml files are with the proper **build action**.
 Generally it should be __Resource__, except for the __Telerik.Windows.Controls.RibbonView.xaml__ file where the build action should be __Page__. __Telerik.Windows.Controls.RichTextBoxUI.xaml__ also should be with build action __Page__ since it includes all RibbonView styles.
 This is caused by several x:Shared setters, which cannot be set in loose XAML.
 More information can be found in [MSDN](http://msdn.microsoft.com/en-us/library/aa970778%28v=vs.110%29.aspx).